jd878-gif/Python/README.md

 📌 Features
 The system supports the following operations on both Books and Members:
-OperationDescription🔍 SearchLook up a book or member by their unique ID➕ InsertAdd a new book or member to the system❌ DeleteRemove an existing book or member from the system
+OperationDescription🔍 Search: Look up a book or member by their unique ID
+                    ➕ Insert: Add a new book or member to the system ❌ Delete: Remove an existing book or member from the system

 🗂️ Entities
 📖 Book